Good Morning Call

 Good Morning Call (グッドモーニング・コール, Guddo Mōningu Kōru) is a Japanese shōjo manga series by Yue Takasuka that ran in the monthly magazine Ribon from 1997 to 2002.
 Part of the story has been adapted into an OVA.
 In 2007, a sequel manga, Good Morning Kiss (グッドモーニング・キス, guddomōningu kisu), was serialized in Cookie.
 As of December 2019, eighteen volumes have been released.

 A live-action television adaptation was co-produced by Fuji TV (Japan) & Netflix (worldwide).
 Like the manga, the series is set in Tokyo and follows the relationships of the main characters from high school to university.
 Season one streamed on Fuji on Demand and Netflix Japan from February 12, 2016 to June 10, 2016.
 A second season aired on September 22, 2017 under the title Good Morning Call: Our Campus Days.
 According to the program's social media, a third season is under discussion.

 Plot

 Teenager Nao Yoshikawa has moved into her own 2DK apartment in the city as her parents have returned to the country to manage the family farm.
-However, she soon discovers that Hisashi Uehara, a good-looking classmate, is also moving in.
+However, she soon discovers that Hisashi Uehara, a good-looking schoolmate, is also moving in.
 Realizing that they have been scammed into renting the same apartment, they agree to become roommates in order to make the rental payment.
 The story follows their adventures as they try to keep their cohabitation a secret from their classmates, with Nao developing romantic feelings for Hisashi as she gets to know him better.